isomerpages/iras-taxacademy/_who-we-are/2-board-of-directors.md

 #### **Chairman**

 **Mr Tham Sai Choy** <br>
-Chairman <br>
+Chartered Accountant <br>
-Singapore Institute of Directors

 Mr Tham is a chartered accountant by profession.
-He is a board member of DBS Group Holdings and Keppel Corporation, and serves on several statutory boards including the Housing & Development Board and the Accounting and Corporate Regulatory Authority.
+He is a board member of DBS Group Holdings, Keppel Corporation, Mount Alvernia Hospital and the Accounting and Corporate Regulatory Authority.
 He was for many years in public practice at KPMG, where he was its managing partner and then its Asia Pacific regional chairman when he retired.

-He chairs the Singapore Institute of Directors.
-He also serves on the governing board of Nanyang Polytechnic, and the advisory boards of SKBI Institute of Financial Economics and SMU Academy, both units of the Singapore Management University.
+He is the Chairman at EM Services Pte Ltd and serves on the governing board of Nanyang Polytechnic, and the advisory boards of SKB Institute of Financial Economics and SMU Academy, both units of the Singapore Management University.

 Mr Tham is a Fellow of the Institute of Singapore Chartered Accountants, the Institute of Chartered Accountants in England and Wales, and the Singapore Institute of Directors.

 #### **Members**